kcri-tz/sans/README.md

     -n, --norev   	 Do not consider reverse complement k-mers

+    -a, --amino      Consider amino acids: --input provides amino acid sequences

+    -tr, --translate Translates DNA coding sequences.
+Can be used with an alternative translation file.

     -v, --verbose 	 Print information messages during execution

     -h, --help    	 Display this help page and quit